 Through excursions, fields studies and practical training you will observe and explore pedagogical practice and in lectures, workshops and group work you will be encouraged to discuss and reflect upon your experiences.

-The students will become aware of the qualities of other teaching and learning traditions which will make them reflective teachers, thinking creatively and innovatively.
+You will become aware of the qualities of other teaching and learning traditions which will make you a reflective teacher, thinking creatively and innovatively.

 We invite you to Denmark to accomplish an international BA in Education in a wide variety of subjects.

 Exchange students coming from our partner universities, who are nominated by their home university, can apply for an exchange semester at University College South Denmark.
 Contact the International Office at your home institution for more information.
 After the nomination you will receive further info about the application process from the International Office at University College South Denmark.